 Here is our summary and review of Kendrick’s recent visual offerings.

 HUMBLE. (directed by Dave Meyers and The Little Homies aka Kendrick Lamar himself and Dave Free)

 DNA. (directed by Nabil and The Little Homies)

 How do you top that?
 Get Don Cheadle involved.
 Lamar and Cheadle go toe to toe, bar for bar, in an intense exchange that references everything from the difficult race relations in America, to the rapper’s own internal demons.
 The video takes a surprising turn for the personal and poignant, with brief flashes of Lamar in a coffin, battling the paparazzi, and proudly (but subtly) acknowledging his own success.
 This is a statement however; Lamar is proud of the ‘warrior’ in his DNA.
 He embraces his strength, he will not let hip hop culture be criminalised, and Lamar’s alter-ego Kung Fu Kenny stakes his claim as one of the new legion of artists who have come to conquer.
 A glimpse of violence at the end, in which ScHoolboy Q walks towards the camera, poised for confrontation, provides a taster of what is to come.

 ELEMENT. (directed by Jonas Lindstroem and The Little Homies)

 And so we come to the final instalment of the trilogy (so far).
 Inspired by the pioneering photojournalism of Gordon Parks (a key figure in the development of ‘blaxploitation’ films) the video even features shot for shot reincarnations of some of his most striking images.
 If the videos before are the build up to the release, then ELEMENT. absolutely delivers in its brutal but complex depiction of violence.
 There is blood, fire, and fist-fights in lingering slo-mo; tempered by lyrical, visually-arresting moments of peace.
 Lamar is in his element.
 Lamar is home.
 And if there is going to be a fight he has come to win.
-The rapper raises his own fists and sheds his own blood in a powerful ode to all those to refuse to go down without a fight in a time when being a male black artist, who has grown up in a culture of violence comes with its own complexities, stereotypes, and battles.
+The rapper raises his own fists and sheds his own blood in a powerful ode to all those to refuse to go down without a fight in a time when being a male black artist, who has grown up in around violence comes with its own complexities, stereotypes, and battles.